-For those interested about learning more about this transition, scheduling can be accomplished through the Contact Us link on my Home page.
+Scheduling can be accomplished through the Contact Us link on my Home page.
 Living room conversations work well, as do other forums where people can gather.
 Private consultations are also available by issue or topic.
 Through the various mediums of your choice.

 CfS is a church without walls, and therefore, without membership.